f5devcentral/nginx_automation_examples/workflow guides/nginxaas-nap/Readme.md

 ### STEP 4: Monitor the workflow

 Back in GitHub, navigate to the Actions tab of your forked repo and monitor your build.
-Once the pipeline completes, verify your assets were deployed in GCP
+Once the pipeline completes, verify your assets were deployed in GCP.

   ![deploy](assets/deploy.png)